rahulgupta1999/E-mail/README.md

 # Email
-#### It is local email portal where user by registering can login,compose mail,see send-box,see inbox and can change .
+#### It is local email portal where user by registering can login,compose mail,see send-box,see inbox and can change password .
 - ***Language use - Python***
 - ***Framework - Django***
 - ***Architecture - MVC***